Stock Vesting Agreement

 - Vesting reduces cost – Startups typically struggle with cash flow.
 In this situation, offering equity to employees via vesting reduces the burden of cash compensation.
 If the business grows as estimated, vested shares will be far more profitable than limited salary compensations in cash.
 Even in case of retirement plans, companies tend to offer multiple rounds of vesting to an employee during their service period.
 Using vesting agreements to offer company shares in these benefit packages reduces the company’s massive burden of cash incentives.

 - Vesting promotes confidence among investors – One of the basic things startup founders discuss is share vesting.
 Vesting agreement terms bind co-founders to stay committed to the business.
-The stability of co-founders is precisely what investors look for in startups.
+The stability of co-founders is precisely what investor look for in startups.
 It builds faith in investors that their money is in good hands and the business has the potential to go big in the future.
 Thus vesting benefits the company and the employee.

 Offering as well as holding equity of a company is a risky affair at many levels.
 The value of shares depends not only on the performance of the business but on many other market forces as well.
 High share values call for celebrations while plummeting share values is a bitter pill to swallow.
 Hence to ensure transparency and accountability between the share issuer and the shareholder, in this case between the company and the employee, (or in the case of a Startup, between Co-Founders) it is safe to agree upon vesting agreement terms at the very early stages of engagement.